Platonic Transformers: A Solid Choice For Equivariance: The Platonic Transformer

 \section{The Platonic Transformer}

-We generalize the principle of RoPE to achieve full equivariance to Euclidean transformations (rotations, reflections, and translations).
-The core insight is to redefine the positional encoding relative to a set of local reference frames, defined as elements in a discrete subgroup $\gG \subset O(n)$.
-Traditional RoPE-attention operates on a single global (trivial) reference frame.
+We generalize the principle of RoPE to obtain equivariance not only under continuous translations, but also discrete roto-reflections.
+We obtain roto-reflection equivariance by redefining the positional encoding relative to a set of reference frames defined as elements in a discrete subgroup $\gG \subset O(n)$.
+Traditional RoPE-attention operates on a single global reference frame.
 Instead, we perform attention on multiple frames in parallel.
 A key advantage of our method is that it leaves the rope-attention mechanism and the overall computation graph unchanged from the traditional transformer.